Memecylon caeruleum

 Memecylon caeruleum is a shrub or tree species in the Melastomataceae family.
-It is found from New Guinea, west through Southeast Asia to Tibet, Zhōngguó/China.
+It is found from New Guinea, west through Southeast Asia to Tibet, China.
 It has become an invasive weed in the Seychelles.
 It has some local use for wood and food.

 Description

-Growing as a shrub or as a tree, with a heights typically of 1-6 m but occasionally 12 m tall, the species has a smooth-barked (glabrous) circular/terete trunk.
+Growing as a shrub or as a tree, with a heights typically of but occasionally tall, the species has a smooth-barked (glabrous) circular/terete trunk.